Mm..Food

-Mm..Food (stylized in all caps) is the fifth studio album by British-American rapper and producer MF Doom, released by Rhymesayers in November 2004.
+Mm..Food (stylized in all caps) is the fifth studio album by British-American rapper and producer MF Doom, released through Rhymesayers on 16 November 2004.
 The album peaked at number 17 on Billboard's Independent Albums chart, and number 9 on Heatseekers Albums chart.
-The title Mm..Food is an anagram of "MF Doom".
+The title Mm..Food is an anagram of its performer’s name, "MF Doom".

 Background

 MF Doom described Mm..Food as a concept album "about the things you find on a picnic, or at a picnic table".
 The album's titles and lyrics contain references to different foods, some with common metaphors and double entendres in the "street world" and the "nutritional realm".

 The album is primarily produced by MF Doom, except for the tracks "Potholderz", produced by Count Bass D; "One Beer", produced by Madlib and originally intended for the joint Madlib and MF Doom album Madvillainy; and "Kon Queso" produced by PNS of Molemen.
 Mm..Food features guest appearances from Count Bass D, Angelika, 4ize and Mr. Fantastik.

 "Kon Queso" was originally released under the name "Yee Haw" on a 12 inch single in July 2003 with Molemen.
 The track was re-recorded for Mm..Food with a more laidback performance from MF Doom.
 "Vomitspit" is a new version of the song "Vomit", with a different beat and some changed lyrics.
 The original release of the album included a different version of "Kookies".
 It was removed due to an unlicensed sample from Sesame Street, and was promptly changed to a simpler version of the song in all future physical and digital releases.

-A bonus disc titled Mm..LeftOvers containing throwaway tracks and remixes from Mm..Food was released on November 16, 2004 on Hiphopsite.com.
-It was given away with copies of Mm..Food.
-The CD contained a recipe for "Villainous Mac & Cheese" by Grammy Dumile on the back of the CD insert.

-The album cover art was directed by Stones Throw's art director Jeff Jank, and painted by Jason Jagel.
+The album cover's art director was Jeff Jank, and painting by Jason Jagel.
 The original painting included a blunt that was later edited out.

+In August 2024, MF Doom received a posthumous RIAA Gold certification for two singles released from Mm..Food, "Hoe Cakes" and "One Beer".
+The following month, he received a posthumous Platinum certification for the song "Rapp Snitch Knishes".